Bougainvillea shading the Key West cemetery

 Sarah’s Story

 My grandparents bought a house in Key West in 1977, six years before I would be born.
-My grandfather said he wanted to drive as far as he could, somewhere that it would still be hot, year round, yet remain in the United States.
+My grandfather said he wanted to drive as far as he could, to somewhere that it would be hot year round, yet remain in the United States.
 They ended up at the literal end of the line: buying a property across from turn-of-the-century millionaire developer Henry Flagler’s far flung hotel, The Casa Marina, at the end of the U.S. 1.
 The first summer I spent in Key West, at ten, I vowed to live there someday.

 When I was a junior in high school, I wrote a paper on Ernest Hemingway, and that was when I first understood his legacy and time in Key West.
-It was the town that introduced him to marlin fishing, inspiring “The Old Man and The Sea,” to great rum (and perhaps his greatest demon) and where he began “A Farewell to Arms.”
-Years later, in college, I encountered the poet Elizabeth Bishop, and was wowed by her villanelle “One Art” and the idea that losing things was actually an art and not a character flaw.
-Later, I met Tennessee Williams on the page, who taught me that gold could be spun from the dysfunction of a Southern childhood.
+It was the town that introduced him to marlin fishing, inspiring “The Old Man and The Sea,” to great rum (and perhaps his greatest demon) and where he began A Farewell to Arms.
+Studying English at Tulane, I was wowed by the confessional poetry of Elizabeth Bishop; later, I met Tennessee Williams on the page, who demonstrated that gold could be spun from a dysfunctional Southern childhood.

 The poet Elizabeth Bishop with her bicycle in Key West in the mid 1930s.